 When asked about the Emerging Leaders program’s impact on her career, Alexis says, “This program has been a blessing in disguise.
 I didn’t realize that this one thing could snowball into so many other opportunities.
 This will set me up for another internship that will eventually set me up for a career,” Alexis asserts.
 “I’ve learned and grown and matured as a person and professionally.
 The program has really been a blessing for me to be where I am now and where I can go in the future.”

-The SPIA Experiential Learning Fund gives students who are interested in working in the public or nonprofit sector the opportunity to get compensated for their unpaid internships with priority to underrepresented groups.
-To qualify as underrepresented students must satisfy at least two of the following conditions: (1) history of overcoming unique challenges; (2) first generation college student; (3) member of a low income family; (4) reside in a rural or inner-city location; (5) raised in a single parent household.
-If you are interested in supporting the Emerging Leaders Program to ensure a greater number of opportunities for students to pursue their public affairs interests then give to the Experiential Learning Fund.
+The Mesa-Orozco SPIA Emerging Leaders Endowment provides funding for student internships in public affairs with priority to underrepresented groups.
+To qualify as underrepresented, students must satisfy at least two of the following conditions: (1) history of overcoming unique challenges; (2) first generation college student; (3) member of a low income family; (4) reside in a rural or inner-city location; (5) raised in a single parent household.
+If you are interested in supporting the Emerging Leaders Program to ensure a greater number of opportunities for students to pursue their public affairs interests, make a gift today to the Mesa-Orozco SPIA Emerging Leaders Endowment.